 Or is it more laid back and relaxed with plants that are growing in their natural shapes next to boulder accents and a wicker patio set?

-When it comes to design styles on your Idaho Falls landscape, the possibilities are unlimited.
-To help you in your quest to find the perfect landscape design style for your property, we’ve listed the 5 top landscape design styles.
+When it comes to styles of landscape design for your Idaho landscape, the possibilities are unlimited.
+To help you in your quest to find the perfect landscape design style for your property, we’ve listed the 5 popular types of landscape design styles.

 Idaho Falls is a farming community.
-Being close to the mountains and outdoor recreation makes the rustic design style extremely popular for folks here.
-The rustic design style uses more natural elements in the landscape, such as boulders and wood, that are less polished.
+Being close to the mountains and outdoor recreation makes the rustic landscaping style extremely popular for folks here.
+The rustic landscape design style uses more natural elements in the landscape, such as boulders and wood, that are less polished.

 For that reason, it goes perfectly with any style home that is made with natural materials in their natural state — unpolished wood, for instance.

-In the rustic style, pavers are typically flagstone, and if wood is used, it’s rough hewn timber.
+In this type of landscape design style, pavers are typically flagstone, and if wood is used, it’s rough hewn timber.
 Furnishings are usually wood or wicker.
 Think rough and rugged — like a hunting lodge.

 The majority of the landscapes across the country are traditional.
 This style is one you'd think about going best with a colonial style home or brick home.

-Typical elements of a traditional style garden are red brick pavers arranged in a classic herringbone pattern and cottage style garden beds with a nice mixture of perennials and shrubs.
+Typical elements of a traditional landscape style are red brick pavers arranged in a classic herringbone pattern and cottage style garden beds with a nice mixture of perennials and shrubs.

 You can find traditional landscaping used at the historic homes in downtown Idaho Falls.